 Google continues to try to make nice with newspaper publishers while at the same time introducing new products that threaten their business.
 Editors Weblog points us to Living Stories, a Google Labs feature that aggregates news from around the Web and organizes it by content.
 The prototype uses content derived from a partnership with The News York Times and the Washington Post.
 The feature appears to be a modest evolution of Google News at this point, although there is certainly potential for more innovation.
 One neat feature is a timeline atop some of the news packages that tracks important milestones in the evolution of a story.
 According to a post on the Google blog, the content is being maintained by staffers at the two newspapers.
 Google continues to insist that it has no plans to get into the original content business.
 The blog entry also says the company will provide open source tools that news organizations can use to adapt the service to their own needs.

 It appears the Associated Press has begun to turn the tide of customer defections that began last year when the service raised its rates.
 Some 180 newspapers canceled their AP contracts after the revised rate structure was announced, but now 50 have come back, although not necessarily under the full licensing plan.
 The Minneapolis Star Tribune is the latest to rescind its cancellation.

 This entry was posted on Monday, December 14th, 2009 at 10:02 am and is filed under Advertising, Business News, BusinessModel, Circulation, Future of Journalism, Journalism, Murdoch, NewMedia, Newspapers, Paywalls, Revenue20.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.